I hope you enjoy reading the following blog post. If you want our team to do your marketing for you, click here.

 Mention of your brand name without a link is called a brand mention.
 This tactic is an essential part of off-page SEO that increases awareness about your business and helps it become a brand in the eyes of search engines.

-Get our Get Our SEO for Dummies Guide On Amazon and Ibooks.
+If you’re interested in learning more about SEO, get our SEO for Dummies Guide On Amazon or Ibooks.